 - Once you are awarded financial aid, the funds will be applied to your charges before any excess funds are disbursed to you.

 - Funds are awarded for two semesters.
 You will receive half of your total award in the first semester, and half in the second.
 The amount of the award is based on full time attendance.
 Certain types of awards will be reduced if you are not a full time student.
-Please refer to the Terms and Conditions of Awards section of this website.
+Please refer to the Terms and Conditions of Awards.

 - If you receive a student loan, your initial disbursement will not occur until 30 days after the first day of class.
 You will be responsible for any charges that are due before these funds are available to you.

 Now you are ready to begin the application process.

 If you are a Returning Student but are new to the Financial Aid Process, please see the Beginning Freshmen tab for helpful information.
 Also please note these items as well:

 - You must reapply for financial aid every year.
 If you received financial aid this past year at Gordon, and you completed the FAFSA, you must reapply for the next aid year by completing the FAFSA for that aid year.